Substance Use Disorder Treatment for Teens vs Adults

 Adults are placed in treatment programs using a different set of criteria that has been established by the American Society of Addiction Medicine (ASAM).
 These criteria use six dimensions of assessment, including the individual’s relapse risk and readiness to change behaviors, to help determine the intensity of treatment that is required for adults.
 The treatment types across this continuum of care include, in order of intensity:

-There are other levels of service within each of these basic types, depending on the individual’s particular needs, co-occurring conditions, and other factors.
+There are other levels of service within each of these basic types, such as medical detox, depending on the individual’s particular needs, co-occurring conditions, and other factors.

-The main goal of treatment is relapse prevention.
+Addiction is a chronic but treatable disease.
+The main goal of treatment is to help individuals manage their substance use disorder to achieve meaningful recovery and to minimize the risk of relapse.
 As such, the levels of aftercare provided for most adults once they leave rehab are based on the degree of relapse risk.
 If an adult is considered to have a higher risk of relapse, more intense aftercare may be required.
 However, for adults with a low risk, aftercare may be minimized; for some, it may not be considered as intensely necessary as for others.

 Many of the signs that make up the criteria for the DSM-5 diagnosis of a substance use disorder are normative behaviors for teenagers.
 For this reason, sometimes the beginning of a substance use disorder in adolescents is missed because the behaviors are overlooked as being a part of “normal” teenage development.
 Based on this fact, a study from Addiction recommends that care be taken in applying the following criteria when diagnosing teenagers: